Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 Why hadn’t I thought of that?

-I hadn’t thought of that because I was PRESSING.
+I hadn’t thought of that because I was Forcing.

-The problem with PRESSING is that the more you try to control an outcome, the more it slips from your grasp.
-The more you PRESS, the worse you perform, and more you lose confidence.
+The problem with FORCING is that the more you try to control an outcome, the more it slips from your grasp.
+The more you FORCE, the worse you perform, and more you lose confidence in sport.

-Athletes don’t always react to fear by PRESSING.
-Sometimes we go into flight mode and FOLD instead.
+Athletes don’t always react to fear by FORCING.
+Sometimes we go into the flight response and FOLD instead.

 FOLDING is an attempt to flee stress by under-trying.
 You become passive and flat.
 Rather than attack your event aggressively, you lay back.